 Developed through the American Bible Society, trauma healing groups combine mental health principles with truths of the gospel to help participants understand suffering inside the story of Scripture; learn about trauma (wounds of the heart) and its effects; learn how to listen to others; explore any wounds of the heart one may have; and how to bring that pain to the cross in small groups of 3 to 15 men and women.
 Utilizing adult-learning methods, 5 core lessons begin with a story that lead to group discussion, skits, practices, and activities that begin the healing process through bringing our pain to the cross.

 Life Skills Assistance

-Our Family Services team helps refugees lead more independent lives in the U.S. This can mean helping them find the grocery store, connecting them with medical and dental care, searching for a new apartment, sorting through important documents and mail, and advocating for them when their voice is not being heard.
+Our Family Services team helps refugees lead more independent lives in the U.S. This can mean helping them find the grocery store, connecting them with medical and dental care, sorting through important documents and mail, and advocating for them when their voice is not being heard.